axbraae/data_cleaning/README.md

 ## Halloween Candy

 The first data cleaning project is [Halloween Candy](/halloween_candy).
 I was introduced to this data as part of the dirty data cleaning project for CodeClan.
+I have taken this further and performed an initial exploratory data analysis.

 This folder contains:
 * Two R scripts to read in and clean the data in the data_cleaning_scripts folder